Los Angeles Center (University of Texas at Austin)

 University of Texas Los Angeles Center (commonly known as the UTLA Center or UTLA Program) is an academic campus of the University of Texas at Austin located in the Burbank area of Los Angeles, California.
-The UTLA center is home to the Semester in Los Angeles study abroad program sponsored by University of Texas at Austin Moody College of Communication.
-The center was the first permanent campus for the University of Texas outside the state and is one of a handful of such entertainment focused programs with a base in Los Angeles offered by any university outside the area.
+The UTLA Center is home to the Semester in Los Angeles study abroad program sponsored by the University of Texas at Austin Moody College of Communication.
+The center was the first permanent campus for the University of Texas outside the state and is one of a handful of such entertainment-focused programs with a base in Los Angeles offered by any university outside the area.

 History

 The Semester in Los Angeles Program was founded in 2005 with a $500,000 donation from the Cain Foundation, an Austin based non profit.

 The program officially opened in the summer of 2005 and has seen increased enrollment in each subsequent semester.
 The program currently runs three times per year in fall, spring and summer semesters.

 In 2008, the program opened select spots to student from 20 other schools around the state including other members of the University of Texas System, Rice University, Southern Methodist University, Texas Christian University, as well as international students.

 The program will change from a first come first served basis, to a merit based system starting in the spring of 2011 due to increased demand.
 Students will be selected based on GPA standings and an essay of intent for what they hope to gain from the program.

 In 2017, following another donation from the Cain Foundation, the UTLA program moved to a new facility in downtown Burbank called the Wofford Denius UTLA Center for Entertainment & Media Studies.
 The Semester in Los Angeles Program is now open only to University of Texas at Austin students.

 In 2020, Mira Lippold-Johnson was named the new Director of the Wofford Denius UTLA Center for Entertainment & Media Studies.
 She currently oversees the Semester in Los Angeles Program.